 The British attack at Cambrai on 20 November 1917 is well known for the mass-use of tanks for the first time.
 This operation, initially highly successful, was originally intended to be little more than a large-scale raid, but evolved into a much more ambitious affair.
-Whilst the use of tanks has made this action famous, the role of artillery - which used new 'silent registration' techniques - has been somewhat overlooked.
+Whilst the use of tanks has made this action famous, the role of artillery, which used new 'silent registration' techniques, has been overlooked.

 Above: A inch Howitzer of the 91st Battery RGA.
 (IWM Q 6460)

 Although much has been made of the achievements of the tanks, many became ditched or were destroyed by German fire, more were disabled and damaged.
 Others broke down and were captured by the Germans in the days immediately after the initial attack.
 These were taken away by the Germans in order to be used against the British in future actions.